Decision theology

-Methodist preachers are known for promulgating the doctrines of the new birth and entire sanctification to the public at events such as tent revivals and camp meetings.
+Methodist preachers are known for promulgating the doctrines of the New Birth and entire sanctification to the public at events such as tent revivals and camp meetings.

-People at Mt.
-Zion United Methodist Church praying at the mourners' bench and chancel rails, located in front of the altar (Pasadena, Maryland).
+Christian worshipers at Mount Zion United Methodist Church praying at the mourner's bench and chancel rails, located in front of the altar (Pasadena, Maryland, U.S.)

-Decision theology, also known as decisionism, is the belief of some evangelical denominations of Christianity, such as the Baptist and Methodist churches, that individuals must make a conscious decision to "accept" and follow Christ (be "born again", also known as experiencing the "New Birth").
+Decision theology, also known as decisionism, is a Christian doctrine present in Evangelical Protestant denominations, such as the Methodist and Pentecostal churches, that holds an individual is called to make a personal and conscious decision to accept and follow Jesus Christ as their Lord and Savior to experience the New birth and be "born again".

-In denominations of the Methodist tradition, after experiencing the New Birth (the first work of grace), ministers teach that believers should seek entire sanctification (the second work of grace).
+In denominations of the Methodist Church (inclusive of the Holiness movement), after experiencing the New Birth (the first work of grace), it is taught that believers should seek entire sanctification (the second work of grace).
 While Methodists teach that these works of grace can be experienced anywhere, revival services in tents and camp meetings are often held to call individuals to experience the New Birth and entire sanctification; altar calls in which individuals approach the mourner's bench or chancel rails to seek these works of grace also take place in services of worship throughout the year.

-Lutherans and Reformed Christians reject decision theology, believing that faith receives the gift of salvation rather than causes salvation.
-These Christian denominations object to decision theology as contradicting the monergism of orthodox historic Lutheranism and Reformed Christianity.
-Methodist theology, on the other hand, is synergistic and teaches that all individuals have free will to accept Jesus and be made holy.
+Evangelical-Lutheran and Reformed Christians generally reject the tenets of Decision theology, believing that faith receives the gift of salvation from God rather than causing it.
+These denominations object to Decision theology as contradicting the monergistic doctrine of orthodox Lutheranism and Reformed (Calvinist) Christianity.
+Methodist theology, on the other hand, is synergistic and teaches that all individuals have free will to accept Jesus Christ and be made holy through his grace.